Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: UNSUPERVISED METHOD FOR BEHAVIOUR ANALYSIS AND MAGNIFICATION

 True diagnostics requires not only to discover and quantify impairment.
-The user also needs to understand \emph{how} a behavior deviates from some reference behavior (e.g. healthy) to interpret the symptoms and actually understand the disorder.
-Thus, small deviations in behavior that might easily be overlooked need to be magnified.
+The user also needs to understand \emph{how} a behaviour deviates from some reference behaviour (e.g. healthy) to interpret the symptoms and actually understand the disorder.
+Thus, small deviations in behaviour that might easily be overlooked need to be magnified.

-We propose a novel approach for magnifying differences in behavior even across individuals (Fig. 1c).
+Existing methods on video magnification have mainly addressed the magnification of small motions \cite{deepmag, magnification, wu2012eulerian, elgharib2015video, wadhwa2013phase, wadhwa2014riesz, zhang2017video, tulyakov2016self, revealingnonlocal} or the deviation from a predefined reference shape \cite{deviationmagn}, but only within the same video \cite{magnification,deepmag}.
+We propose an approach for magnifying differences in behaviour even across individuals (Fig. 1c).
 To ease interpretation for the user, we amplify characteristic differences directly in the query video by altering its individual frames to magnify their deviation in posture from the reference.
-This requires to re-synthesize one subject with the appearance of another to enable a direct visual comparison of their posture (Fig. 2c) and to visually amplify the differences (discussed subsequently in Fig. 6).
+This requires to re-synthesise one subject with the appearance of another to enable a direct visual comparison of their posture (Fig. 2c) and to visually amplify the differences (discussed subsequently in section Behaviour magnification).
 Generative models have been very successful in image synthesis.
 However, standard generative models (VAE\cite{vae}, GAN\cite{gan}) in their basic form lack the ability to disentangle aspects that need to be magnified (characteristic deviations in posture) from those that should not be altered (appearance).

 Therefore, we need a model that learns directly on videos of reference subjects to disentangle\cite{vunet} posture $E_{\pi}(x_i)$ from appearance $E_{\alpha}(x_i)$ (for details see Methods).
 A suitable generative model should be able to combine any posture and appearance pairs and reconstruct a new image even if this specific combination does not exist in the dataset.

-Our task is to synthesize frames that emphasize the behavior difference between query and reference frames.
-We propose a model with two encoders, $E_\pi$ for posture and $E_\alpha$ for appearance, and one decoder: Based on the appearance and posture encoder, variational sampling yields latent representations $z_{\alpha}$ and $z_{\pi}$.
-These feed into a decoder $D(E_\alpha(x_i), E_\pi(x_i))$ that synthesizes an image with both attributes being combined after possibly modifying $z_\pi$ to magnify differences to a reference (Fig 2c).
-To train the network we minimize the reconstruction loss between synthesized output and input and, simultaneously, learn to disentangle by enforcing different frames from the same video to have the same appearance encoding.
+In Extended Data Figure 1, 2 and 3, we compare our method with previous magnification methods.